2D Eigenvalue Problem I: Existence and Number of Solutions: The associated parameter eigenvalue problem

 The sorted eigencurves $\lambda_i(\mu)$ are continuous and may be non-differentiable on intersections, see Figure~\ref{fig_reordered}(a).
-The following theorem, a direct application of \cite[Theorem S6.3, p.\,394]{Gohberg2009Matrix}, shows that with proper reordering, the eigencurves $\lambda_i(\mu)$ can be analyticalized.
+The following theorem is a direct application of Theorem S6.3 in \cite{Gohberg2009Matrix} and shows that with proper reordering, the eigencurves $\lambda_i(\mu)$ can be analyticalized.

 \begin{theorem}[\cite{Gohberg2009Matrix}] For Hermitian matrices $A$ and $C$, there exist scalar functions $\lambda_1(\mu)$, $\cdots$, $\lambda_n(\mu)$ and matrix-valued functions $X(\mu)= $ such that for $\mu\in\mathbb{R}$,